tbidne/shrun/README.md

 Building with `nix` uses [flakes](https://nixos.wiki/wiki/Flakes). `shell-run` can be built with `nix build`, which will compile and run the tests.

-To launch a shell with various tools (e.g. `cabal`, `hls`, formatters), run `nix develop`.
-After that we can launch a repl with `cabal repl` or run the various tools on our code (e.g. scripts in `ci_scripts/`).
+To launch a shell with various tools (e.g. `cabal`, `hls`), run `nix develop`.
+After that we can launch a repl with `cabal repl` or run the various tools on our code.
 At this point you could also build via `cabal`, though you may have to first run `cabal update`.
 This will fetch the needed dependencies from `nixpkgs`.

 ### Via nix